 But reading them?
 Not so fun.
 The lack of contrast makes the eyes work hard.
 Unless you are training for eyeball bootcamp, avoid low-contrast text-to-background ratios.
 And while you’re at it, you should also avoid the greatest of all contrasts: pure black on pure white.
 This mix may “cause the words to swirl or blur together” for the 740 million people in the world who have dyslexia.

-To ensure a healthy contrast, Lessonly’s background is set to pure white, while our paragraph text is dark grey (hex code #212121, for all you designers out there).
+To ensure a healthy contrast, Lessonly’s background is set to pure white, while our paragraph text is considered dark gray (here at Lessonly, we call it midnight which is hex code #292933, for all you designers out there).
 We let you set your own custom link color to more closely match your company’s brand; don’t forget about high contrast if you use that setting.

 Text size, line height, and line length